Bartuzen/qBitController/README.md

 # qBitController

-qBitController is a free and open-source app for controlling [qBittorrent](https://github.com/qbittorrent/qBittorrent) from an Android device.
+qBitController is a free and open-source app that allows you to control [qBittorrent](https://github.com/qbittorrent/qBittorrent) from Android, iOS, Windows, Linux, and macOS devices.

 ## Download